 What if I don't want to go on a party boat with 30 other people and still can't afford a private charter.
 What are my options?

 You have an option of what we call - A walk On Charter or Shared Expense Trip.
 If a party boat doesn't cut it for you, you can request a shared expense trip in the comments section of the reservation page.
 Just choose party boat/ shared expense as your option, then in the comments, say you want to join others on a walk on charter.

 What are the names of the fishing marinas in Orange Beach?

 Orange Beach has several marinas to serve you.
-The marinas in our area are Orange Beach Marina, Sanroc Cay Marina, Zeke's Landing Marina, Outcast Charter Docks, Florabama Marina, Bear Point Marina, Barber Marina, Gulf Shores Marina, Home Port Marina and Romar Harbor.
+The best Marina for private charters is the Orange Beach Marina.
+Sanroc Marina offers the best party boats or walk on charters.
+The marinas in our area are Orange Beach Marina, Sanroc Cay Marina, Outcast Charter Docks, Florabama Marina, Bear Point Marina, Barber Marina, Gulf Shores Marina, Home Port Marina and Romar Harbor.